wethod/learning-center-source/content/planning/index.md

 ## Production Plan

-Here you can specify the amount you're planning to product for each project.
+Here you can specify the amount you're planning to produce for each project.
 The amount is expressed as a percentage of the project's total value.

 Past months are read-only and are automatically populated with the real production, based on the month's project status.
 You can edit future months but remember: a production plan can be saved only if you've distributed the 100% of its value, you can easily chek this by looking at the total: a red total means that you need to distribute the remaining amount.